maidsafe-archive/safe-build-infrastructure/README.md

     - `export SLAVE_SUBNET_ID=<private subnet ID>`
 * Get a copy of the Ansible vault password from someone in QA and save it to `~/.ansible/vault-pass`
 * Activate the virtualenv for necessary Python apps/libs: `cd ~/safe-build-infrastructure && source venv/bin/activate`
-* Run the provisioning: `make provision-prod-jenkins-environment-aws`
+* Run the provisioning: `make provision-jenkins-prod-aws`
 * Finally, after the provisioning has completed, go into the AWS GUI and issue a restart for the Windows slave.

 After the provisioning is complete, go to the AWS GUI and get the address of the Jenkins master, then open `http://<jenkins master hostname>:8080/` in your browser.
 Log in using the same details as usual.